Accusoft/barcode-xpress-for-net-framework-samples/README.md

       },
       ...
     ]

+For the writer samples, a file called test-barcodes.bmp will be created in the bin/Debug folder that contains the generated barcode image.

 _**NOTE:** Barcode Xpress runs in Watermark evaluation mode if started without a license and the barcode value will be partially hidden.
 If you would like to